unional/typescript-blackbook/github-page/docs/README.md

 as well as the design and the limitations of the language itself, so that you have the right *mindset* and *approach* the problem and come to a solution effectively.

-Therefore, this book is not just a style guide or just about best practices.
+Therefore, this book covers more than just style guide and best practices.

-I will cover everything related to TypeScript in order to achieve that goal.
+It needs to cover everything related to TypeScript in order to achieve that goal.

 This book is organized into a few sections: